For US Healthcare Professionals

 VYJUVEK Efficacy & Safety

-See the results of the GEM-3 trial
+See the results of the GEM-3 and OLE trials

 VYJUVEK Results